Stop Addictions Naturally: Meditative Breathing Methods

 - the physical state of the brain, especially its oxygen and CO2 levels that can either favor or prevent expression of addictive thoughts and behaviors.

 1. There are many methods and techniques that deal with emotional traumas.
-In my view, the most powerful method is the New Decision Therapy that is based on forgiveness and uses clearing three layers of denial in order to ensure success.
+In my view, the most powerful fast method, among methods with 101 practitioner work, is the New Decision Therapy that is based on forgiveness and uses clearing three layers of denial to ensure success.
 For more info about this therapy and how emotional traumas change our breathing patterns, see this page: Emotional trauma.

 2. For support from the community, a person needs to find out if there are specific groups or counselors who work with the same or similar addictions and join or consult them.